CheckerTheVen/cs-workbench/readme.md

 # C# - Workbench

-This project serves as testing grounds for code, purely written in C#.
+This project serves as testing grounds for code, purely written in C#[^1].

-The code needs to be built and compiled first, there are no binaries included.
+Currently testing:

-Currently active:
++ Interfaces and inheritences
-	Interfaces and inheritences
++ `Enumerable` interface

-	'Enumerable' interface
+[^1]: The code needs to be built and compiled first, as there are no binaries included.